tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案密码_intl.md

 #### Method 2: Mail the Password Reset Application Form to the competent authority for reset

-1. Visit [MIIT's ICP/IP address/domain name ICP filing management system](http://www.miibeian.gov.cn/) and select your entity province to enter the corresponding communications administration system.
+1. Visit [MIIT's ICP/IP address/domain name ICP filing management system](http://www.miibeian.gov.cn/) and select your entity province to enter the corresponding Communications Administration Bureau system.
 ![Image description](//bot1024-1253841380.file.myqcloud.com/5983d68d459b3.jpg)
 2. Find the Password Reset Application Form at the bottom left corner.
 Download, fill out and print it as instructed.
-Mail it with required materials to communications administration.
-After receiving your application, the communications administration will generally contact you by phone.
+Mail it with required materials to the Communications Administration Bureau.
+After receiving your application, the Communications Administration Bureau will generally contact you by phone.
 So make sure your phone is available.
 ![Image description](//bot1024-1253841380.file.myqcloud.com/5983d6a416d82.jpg)